thainnos/LICSTER/devices/remote_io/software/README.md

 ```

 ### Flash the LICSTER Firmware
-If you have build the firmware by yourself you can directly executed the "flashall" script.
+If you have build the firmware by yourself you can directly execute the "flashall" script.
 Otherwise you have to rename the folder "release" into "build" bevore running the script:
 ```sh
 mv release build